Source code for optuna.samplers._brute_force

 current_node = self

-for param_name, choices, value in trial_path:
+for param_name, choices_args, value in trial_path:

-current_node.expand(param_name, choices)
+current_node.expand(param_name, choices_args)

 return None

-current_node = next_node
+children[value] = next_node

 return current_node